ninewise/dissertation/introduction/chapter.md

 ![The structure of DNA, flattened to two dimensions.\label{fig:dna}](dna.svg){ width=50% }

+Because the deoxyribose and the phosphate group are the same for each monomer, the genetic information in a single strand can be represented by the sequence of the 4 bases.
+Furthermore, because the pairs are fixed, the second strand can be derived from a representation of the first.
+The convention is to write down a DNA strand at the end with a phosphate group (called the 5'-end) towards the end with a deoxyribose (called the 3'-end).
+The representing strand is called the forward strand, and the redundant strand is called the reverse strand.
+For example, the DNA fragment in Figure \ref{fig:dna} would be written as `ACATGG` (with reverse complement `CCATGT` on the reverse strand).

 * DNA, RNA, eiwitten
   - DNA basisbouwsteen van evolutie
   - ketting van ACGT's